ottoman91/intro_statistical_learning/chapter_2.md

 A less flexible approach can be preferred if our focus is on interpretation instead of prediction.

-Describe the differences between a parametric and a non-parametric statistical learning approach.
+Q. Describe the differences between a parametric and a non-parametric statistical learning approach.
 What are the advantages of a para- metric approach to regression or classification (as opposed to a non- parametric approach)?
 What are its disadvantages?